 Another benefit of doing these craftivities is that they make for a cute AND functional bulletin board display.
 When students are working on their writing and need to come up with a more descriptive adjective or verb to use, you have a huge built-in thesaurus on the wall that they can walk over and refer to.

-Click below to find them right here in my online store, and both craftivities are also available on TPT.
+Click below to find each of these resources right here in my online store, and all of the craftivities are also available on TPT.
 They come individually, or you can bundle and save.

 3. Color Swatches